Pain of scuba diving deaths off California felt across globe

 They worked in everything from the movie industry in Hollywood to research at Stanford University.
 Many had graduated from top universities with advanced degrees.
 Several spoke multiple languages.
 Two grew up in Singapore, and two others were from India.
 One had a mother in Japan.

-After reading some of the names of those identified so far, Santa Barbara County Bill Brown said, “This list is representative of the diverse makeup of the passengers and crew who were aboard the Conception on that fateful day.
+After reading some of the names of those identified so far, Santa Barbara County Sheriff Bill Brown said, “This list is representative of the diverse makeup of the passengers and crew who were aboard the Conception on that fateful day.
 They were from our local area and from throughout California, from across the United States and from around the world.
 Their tragic loss has devastated countless family members, loved ones, friends and colleagues.”

 Many had traveled, worked and volunteered in places around the globe from Antarctica to the Galapagos Islands.
 Their love of the Earth’s underwater worlds transcended into a passion for all living things.
 It bonded them — a physics teacher with his 26-year-old daughter, a family of five also on a birthday trip for the father, neighbors from Santa Monica and of course, the Salikas.